Road signs in Malaysia: State

-Road signs

 Warning signs

 Malaysian warning signs are diamond-shaped or rectangular and are yellow and black or red and white in colour.

 Prohibition signs

 Malaysia prohibition signs are round with red outline and black pictogram.

 Mandatory signs

 Mandatory instruction signs are round with blue backgrounds and white pictogram.
 These are also used in signifying specific vehicle type lanes.

 Speed limit signs

 These signs show speed limit on roads.

-Information signs

-Construction/Temporary signs
+Construction signs

 The construction signs in Malaysia are diamond-shaped placed on rectangular sign and are orange and black in colour.